06 November 2020

-When a company is located in the same country as the customer, this problem will simply never arise.
+However, when you hire a dedicated team located in the same country as your customer’s company, this problem will simply never arise.

-We’ve covered the major pros and cons of the model.
+We’ve covered the major dedicated project team advantages and disadvantages.
 If you are still in two minds about whether you need it, consult the checklist we have compiled for you.
 If you answer ‘yes’ to most of the statements below, the chances are high that a dedicated team model is a viable option for you.

 Are you sure that your workers have enough experience and expertise to embark on the project?
-If no, you need help from the outside.
+If not, you need help from the outside.

 With a dedicated model, you gain complete management control over the project and also the team running it.

-If you are a control freak or simply wish not to stay in the dark about how the project is going on, you’ll be able to obtain this information from progress-tracking tools used by the team and daily reports sent to you.
+If you are a control freak or simply wish not to stay in the dark about how the project is going on, you’ll be able to obtain this information from progress-tracking tools used by the team, and from daily reports sent to you.

 So, you’ve decided to employ a team to work with you.
 But how do you select a winning team?
 Follow the simple steps listed below and you will find the best of the breed.